 For more than a decade, Ryan has counseled corporate clients and HR professionals on wage & hour issues; employee and independent contractor classification; hiring, discipline and termination; executive employment agreements; non-competition and other restrictive covenants; compensation plans; reductions in force; employee investigations; HR policies and M&A transactions.
+Ryan currently serves as Chair of Dorsey’s Labor and Employment group.

 In an unexpected decision, on Tuesday, November 22nd, the U.S. District Court for the Eastern District of Texas issued a nationwide preliminary injunction against implementation of the Department of Labor’s (“DOL’s”) controversial final Rule expanding overtime eligibility for millions of workers, which was set to take effect on December 1st.